 The San Juan Basin covers approximately 7,500 square miles in northwestern New Mexico, southwestern Colorado, and parts of Utah and Arizona.
 Primarily producing natural gas, the San Juan Basin has multiple different formation targets including conventional and unconventional tight sands, coalbed methane and shale.
 The San Juan is one of the oldest producing basins in the United States, with the first conventional natural gas well drilled in 1921.
-With the discovery and development of coalbed methane reserves, the San Juan Basin was one of the most prolific natural gas basins in the United States in the 1980s and 1990s.
+With the discovery and development of coalbed methane reserves, the San Juan Basin was one of the most prolific natural gas basins in the United

+States in the 1980s and 1990s.
 Development activity within the San Juan Basin continued at a significant pace until 2008.
 With the collapse of commodity prices in 2007, development activity dropped to a very low rate, falling from approximately 40 drilling rigs into 2007 to less than five rigs by 2012.
 More recently, however, activity within the San Juan Basin has picked up through continued exploration of the unconventional Mancos Shale play.
 In 2016, the United States Geological Survey ("USGS") estimated that there were 66.3 trillion cubic feet of recoverable natural gas in the Mancos Shale, which is a forty-fold increase from the 1.6 trillion cubic feet of recoverable natural gas estimated by USGS in 2003.

 Our San Juan acreage includes substantial, predictable, low-decline natural gas production that provides for relatively stable cash flows.
-Our base decline rate for our San Juan Basin properties over the next 12 months is currently estimated to be approximately 9%.
+Our base decline rate for our San Juan Basin properties is currently estimated to be approximately 10%.
 Our existing production comes from primarily coalbed methane wells.
 Substantially all of our acreage in the San Juan Basin is held by production.
-Additionally, as of December 31, 2022, we own 83,836 gross acres in New Mexico in the Mancos Shale.
+Additionally, as of December 31, 2023, we own 84,359 gross acres in New Mexico in the Mancos Shale.
 We believe our Mancos Shale properties offer us significant potential upside that is held by production.

-We drilled or participated in the drilling of 18 gross wells in the San Juan Basin during 2022.
-We expect to drill or participate in the drilling of approximately 14 gross wells in 2023 but we will periodically reassess our plans given the volatility in natural gas prices.
-We recompleted 11 gross wells in the San Juan Basin in 2022 and we expect to recomplete 10 gross wells in 2023.
-We did not return any wells to production in the San Juan Basin in 2022 and do not expect to return any wells to production in 2023.
+We drilled or participated in the drilling of 19 gross wells in the San Juan Basin during 2023.
+We expect to drill or participate in the drilling of approximately 7 gross wells in 2024 but we will periodically reassess our plans given the volatility in natural gas prices.
+We recompleted 17 gross wells in the San Juan Basin in 2023 and we expect to recomplete no gross wells in 2024.

-For year ended December 31, 2022, our consolidated revenues were derived 48% from oil revenues, 40% from natural gas revenues and 12% from NGL revenues, in each case excluding the unrealized effects of our commodity derivative contracts.
-After giving effect to unrealized commodity derivative contracts, our revenues were derived 65% from oil revenues, 18% from natural gas revenues and 17% from NGL revenues over the same period.
-For the year ended December 31, 2022, our total average production was 23,195 Boe/d (approximately 26% oil, 58% natural gas, and 16% NGLs).
-Over the same period, our average production in the Permian Basin was 7,193 Boe/d (approximately 83% oil, 5% natural gas, and 13% NGLs) and our average production in the San Juan Basin was 14,612 Boe/d (approximately 1% oil, 81% natural gas, and 19% NGLs).
+For year ended December 31, 2023, our consolidated revenues were derived 63% from oil revenues, 27% from natural gas revenues and 10% from NGL revenues, in each case excluding the unrealized effects of our commodity derivative contracts.
+After giving effect to unrealized commodity derivative contracts, our revenues were derived 48% from oil revenues, 44% from natural gas revenues and 8% from NGL revenues over the same period.
+For the year ended December 31, 2023, our total average production was 23,006 Boe/d (approximately 28% oil, 57% natural gas, and 15% NGLs).
+Over the same period, our average production in the Permian Basin was 7,660 Boe/d (approximately 84% oil, 4% natural gas, and 12% NGLs) and our average production in the San Juan Basin was 13,967 Boe/d (approximately 1% oil, 82% natural gas, and 17% NGLs).